As Sea Levels Rise in Boston, Stormwater May Have Nowhere To Go

 By 2017, the city had detailed climate change projections that showed where sea-level rise and storm surge would have the greatest impact.
 But none of the models really took precipitation into account; specifically, how the city’s stormwater infrastructure would respond to a big storm that dumped a ton of rain at high tide.

 Aware of this modeling shortfall, John Sullivan, chief engineer of the Boston Water and Sewer Commission, directed his team to start work on it.

 Boston Inundation Model

-The result was the city of Boston Inundation Model an interactive website published in 2020 that allows users to choose from a variety of storm and sea-level rise scenarios, and see the impacts.
+The result was the City of Boston Inundation Model, an interactive tool launched in 2020 that allows users to choose from a variety of storm and sea-level rise scenarios, and see the impacts.
 The model uses over 70 years of rainfall data, meteorological reports from 3,100 storms and the most up-to-date climate change information to predict, for instance, just how high the flood waters around the New England Aquarium would be if a nor’easter hit the city in 2070 and dropped over 3 inches of rain in six hours.
 (The answer: at least 3 feet deep.)

 Sullivan was alarmed by the results.
 Many people knew that stormwater flooding posed a big problem, but now they had granular maps showing the true extent of the issue.